Redhewlett/rbnb-clone/README.md

 # RBNB clone

-Cloning rbnb as much as possible: improving my folder structure and component design
+Cloning rbnb as much as possible:

+Improving my folder structure and component design